Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 **Melena Moonkiss (5 GP).** A harp player that strums hauntingly beautiful melodies.
 Perfect for a subtle, understated performance that provides a lovely background for social interaction.

-**William Cloversorrow (8 GP).** An older once-wandering bard who settled down in Gullenshire.
+**William Morsorrow (8 GP).** An older once-wandering bard who settled down in Gullenshire.
 He sings heartbreaking ballads with his beautiful, deep singing voice and his effortless plucking on the lute.

 ### Melena Moonkiss
 If the Player chooses to hire Melena, they will find her in no other place than the Thirsty Deckhand.